apache/nuttx-apps/graphics/twm4nx/README.txt

       o Desktop.
 Iconify all windows and show the desktop o Twm4Nx Icom Manager.
-De-iconify and/or raise the Icon Manager to the top of the display
+De-iconify and/or raise the Icon Manager to the top of the display.
+      o Calibration.
+Perform touchscreen re-calibration.
       o NuttShell.
 Start and instance of NSH running in an NxTerm.

+    - All windows close after the terminal menu option is selected.

   Window Toolbar
     - Most windows have a toolbar at the top.
 It is optional but used